KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Set this option to a general group from which you want modules to be chosen.

-For supported Git module types, kdesrc-build will determine the actual branch to use automatically based on rules encoded by the KDE developers (these rules may be viewed in the `kde-build-metadata` source repository in your source
+For supported Git module types, kde-builder will determine the actual branch to use automatically based on rules encoded by the KDE developers (these rules may be viewed in the `kde-build-metadata` source repository in your source